 When our project began, women were typically excluded from community decision-making processes led by men.
 At the same time, Madagascar Oil, like most companies, did not yet have procedures in place for consulting women about risks, impacts, and opportunities to provide support to communities affected by oil extraction—but the company was willing to collaborate.

 Now, as the project comes to a close, women leaders are well-respected within their communities.
 They manage local projects and advocate directly both to government officials and the oil company.
 In each of the three project communities, they have established active women’s associations:

 - Women of the new Miray association in Folakara secured new furniture for their struggling schools—advocating to both Madagascar Oil and a campaigning elected official—with the support of men in the community.

 - In Ankondromena, the new Feon’johary women’s association advocated for and secured government-owned land for a reforestation project.
 When they did not receive a prompt response from Madagascar Oil about funding, they began their own nursery with 4,500 acacia seeds they collected themselves.
 They have so far planted more than 300 seedlings.

 - The new Vehivavy Mampiaka-Peo women’s association in Ankisatra has used strategies to improve relations with the local security forces.
-In the past they felt forced to feed police, but they now do so willingly, because they feel better respected and protected after a series of conversations about their needs.
+In the past they felt forced to provide food for police officers, but they now do so willingly, because they feel better respected and protected after a series of conversations about their needs.
 The association has also established a collective livestock project.